 As per the provisions of Section 194C of the Income Tax Act if any payment is made to the resident contractor or sub-contractor and if it exceeds the specified amount then tax will be deducted under this section.

-As per section 194C, When a person responsible for paying any sum to a resident contractor for carrying out any work (including the supply of labour) in the execution of a contract between the contractor and Specified Person, he shall deduct TDS while making the payment.
+As per section 194C, when a person is responsible for paying any sum to a resident contractor for carrying out any work (including the supply of labour) in the execution of a contract between the contractor and the specified person, then they shall deduct TDS while making the payment.

 Work for the purpose of Section 194C shall include the following:

-- Broadcasting and telecasting including production of programs for such broadcasting or telecasting
+- Broadcasting and telecasting including the production of programs for such broadcasting or telecasting

 - Carriage of goods and passengers by any mode of transportation, other than railways

-- Manufacturing or supplying of a product according to the requirement or specification of a customer by using the materials purchased from such customer, But does not include manufacturing or supplying of a product according to the requirements or specifications of a customer by using the materials purchased from a person, other than such a customer.
+- Manufacturing or supplying of a product according to the requirement or specification of a customer by using the materials supplied from such customer, but does not include manufacturing or supplying of a product according to the requirements or specifications of a customer by using the materials purchased from a person, other than a customer.